YonaniCodes/todo-dapp/frontend/README.md

 <img src="./assets/ui.png" alt="Task Management Screenshot" width="500" />

-_Please are going to be execulted If the date is int he past nothing happen if you try to do for more please see my backe end implmentation_
+_Please are going to be execulted If the date is in the past nothing happen if you try to do for more please see my backe end implmentation_

 ## Additional Notes